SEI-TAS/ace-as/README.md

 * Gradle
 * PostgreSQL

-This project also depends on the ace-java (https://bitbucket.org/marco-tiloca-sics/ace-java) and aaiot-lib (https://github.com/SEI-TTG/aaiot-lib) libraries.
+This project also depends on the ace-java (https://bitbucket.org/sebastian_echeverria/ace-java-postgres) and aaiot-lib (https://github.com/SEI-TTG/aaiot-lib) libraries.
 You should download, compile, and deploy both of them to a local Maven repo, so that this project will find them when resolving its dependencies.

 ## Configuration
 The only minimum configuration that is needed before running ace-as is in the config.json file, the "root_db_pwd" parameter.
-This has to be set to the postgres (root) password of the PostgreSQL installation of the current computer.
+This has to be set to the postgres (root) password of radthe PostgreSQL installation of the current computer.

 ## Usage
 The main entry class is edu.cmu.sei.ttg.aaiot.as.gui.FXApplication.
 This starts the GUI.
+A simple way to start it from gradle is with `./gradlew run` .